-17.2.13.1 <make-time-surfaces-consistent>
+17.2.14.1 <make-time-surfaces-consistent>

-Description: When turned on (yes), COHIBA makes seismic reflectors consistent by letting the upper travel times erode the deeper travel times.
+Description: When set to yes, COHIBA makes seismic reflectors consistent by letting the upper travel times erode the deeper travel times.
 Truncated time surface maps are written to files prefixed by time_truncated.